hugsy/gef/docs/commands/pattern.md

 pattern create [-h] [-n N] [length]
 ```

-The sub-command `create` allows to create a new de bruijn sequence.
-The optional
+The sub-command `create` allows one create a new de bruijn sequence.
+The
-argument `n` determines the length of unique subsequences.
-It's default value
+optional argument `n` determines the length of unique subsequences.
+Its default
-matches the currently loaded architecture.
-The `length` argument sets the total
+value matches the currently loaded architecture.
+The `length` argument sets the
-length of the whole sequence.
+total length of the whole sequence.

 ```
-gef➤  pattern create -n 8 128
+gef➤  pattern create -n 4 128
-[+] Generating a pattern of 128 bytes (n=8)
+[+] Generating a pattern of 128 bytes (n=4)
 aaaabaaacaaadaaaeaaafaaagaaahaaaiaaajaaakaaalaaamaaanaaaoaaapaaaqaaaraaasaaataaauaaavaaawaaaxaaayaaazaabbaabcaabdaabeaabfaabgaab
 [+] Saved as '$_gef0'
 ```